DevnagriAI/devnagri_docs/guide/Dota_web.md

 ## Add URLs

-If system did not crawl any url due to some technical issue or user want only some specifc URLs to be translated, so user can provide the URLs and translate them.
+If system did not crawl any url due to some technical issue or user wants only some specifc URLs to be translated, the user can provide those URLs for translation.
-Upon clicking on the "Add URLs" page will redirect to the next page.

 ![url_status](./images/DOTA_Web/URLStatus.png)

 ## Scan Your Website button

-Upon clicking on the Scan Your Website button all the website will get scan and will display on the screen.
+This option can be used to get a list  of all the possible URLs that are crawled by the Devnagri crawler.

 <!-- ![sync](./images/a3.png) -->

 ## Translate button

-Post selecting from the list of populated URLs, click on the translate button and URLs will be loaded to the DOTA dashboard.
+Post selecting from the list of populated URLs, click on the translate button and URLs will be redirected to the DOTA dashboard.

 <!-- ![tran](./images/translate.png) -->

 ## Don't have URLs

-If system not crawling all the URLs user can click on the click here button and add the URLs to the dashboard manually.
+If the Devnagri crawler is unable to crawl some URLs, then use this to add the URLs to the dashboard manually.

 <!-- ![Donthave](./images/clickurl.png) -->

 ## Manually Adding URL

-Users can add URLs using either the "Paste URLs" or "Upload Files" feature to crawl content from the uploaded URLs.
+Users can add URLs using either the "Paste URLs" or "Upload Files" feature to add list of URLs for crawling/translation.

 ![upload_files](./images/DOTA_Web/UploadFilesUpdate.png)